Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring

-Let $X$ denote any tropical variety (realized in tropical affine or projective space, or abstract), or more generally any polyhedral complex in tropical space.
-If $\sigma$ is a face of $X$, and $p$ is a nonnegative integer, then we set $(\FF_p X)_{|\sigma}\defeq \FF_p(\tT_\sigma X)$.
-With this, we have the \emph{tropical $(p,q)$-chains}
+Let $X$ denote a smooth tropical variety (embedded or abstract), or more generally any polyhedral complex in tropical space.
+If $y$ is a point of $X$, and $p$ is a nonnegative integer, then we let $(\FF_p X)_{|y}$ denote the $p$-group of $\tT_y X$ (as defined in Section~\ref{sec:tangent}).